infinitered/ignite/docs/Setting-up-monorepo.md

-# Setting Up a yarn monorepo with Ignite framework (React Native)
+# Setting up a yarn monorepo with Ignite framework (React Native)

 In this tutorial, we'll guide you through the process of setting up a yarn monorepo for your React Native projects using the Ignite framework.
-We'll start by setting up the monorepo structure, create your first app using Ignite, a second React app, add a shared form-validator utility, and finally integrate this utility into both apps.
+We'll start by setting up the monorepo structure, create a React Native app using Ignite, a second app using `create-react-app` utility, add a shared form-validator utility, and finally integrate this utility into both apps.

 ## Prerequisites